-The primary purpose of Weatherlink Live is to upload data only to the Davis Weatherlink.com platform from where the weather conditions can be viewed and analysed on either the weatherlink.com browser application or via a smartphone app using either a Basic (free) or Pro (subscription) plan.
+The prime purpose of Weatherlink Live is to upload data to the Davis Weatherlink.com platform from where the weather conditions can be viewed and analysed on either the weatherlink.com browser application or via a smartphone app using either a Basic (free) or Pro (subscription) plan.
 Data can be forwarded to other weather networks such as Weather Underground but this happens only via weatherlink.com and such facilities are limited as yet.

 There are two important differences of data handling of WLL units from traditional Davis loggers: